genai-impact/ecologits/docs/methodology/llm_inference.md

 We could not find the number for the EU averaged hyperscaler WUE, so we use the number for EU colocation average.

 Finally, to find $\text{WUE}_{\text{off-site}}$, we take the data from a [report](https://www.wri.org/research/guidance-calculating-water-use-embedded-purchased-electricity) by the [World Resource Institue](https://www.wri.org).
 For the sake of brevity, we will not list the list of countries here.
-For the countries whose data is missing, the user will get a userwarning along with the result telling them that the global average is used.
+For the countries whose data is missing, the user will get a user warning along with the result telling them that the global average is used.

 ## Embodied impacts